foontzoot/foontzoot.github.io/index.md

 #### ASP.NET Core • Kestrel • SignalR • OpenId Connect • NodeJS • TypeScript • Gulp • NUnit • Mocha • Istanbul • NYC • VSTS • SonarQube

 Modern Office Add-On is visible part to Titus Data Classification solution.
-It's created with TypeScript as Node app, running inside the MS Office or the Office 365.
-The app accesses back-end connections and ML classification software thru installed Windows service, running Kestrel web app built in ASP.NET Core, with OpenID Connect token authentication and SignalR for communication with Node app.
+It's created with TypeScript as Node.js app, running inside the MS Office or the Office 365.
+The app accesses back-end connections and ML classification software thru installed Windows service, running Kestrel web app built in ASP.NET Core, with OpenID Connect token authentication and SignalR for communication with Node.js app.
 Test coverage was 100% on the back-end and 94% on the front-end.

 ---